Josephine County Court Records

 Josephine County Family Court Records

 Family law matters in Josephine County are handled by the Family Court Division of the Josephine County Circuit Court.
-This division addresses divorce, legal separation, annulment, child custody, parenting time, child support, modification of existing family court orders, and domestic violence protective orders.
+This division covers divorce, legal separation, annulment, child custody, parenting time, child support, modification of existing family court orders, and domestic violence protective orders.

 Court Location